wendyverdonk93/docs/content/integrations/community/Community integration requirements/_index.md

 * The readme should indicate that full responsibility lies with the developer of the community integration.
 This includes customer support and maintenance of the code.
 It should also indicate that the integration was __not created by MultiSafepay__
 * If MultiSafepay decides to add the community integration as one of the supported integrations by MultiSafepay, we will have the authority to also remove the community integration without the breach of contract
 * It is required for the community integration to have updates.
 A support tab would be ideal to have, but is not compulsory.
-* If you have any further questions about being part of the community integration team, feel free to contact <integration@multisafepay.com>
+* If you have any further questions about being part of the community Integration Team, feel free to contact <integration@multisafepay.com>

 __Please note: MultiSafepay expects you to provide outstanding service and support to merchants.
 If MultiSafepay receives a number of complaints from merchants, we will contact you to resolve the matter at hand.__